dbx834-bodhi/bodhi-beta-docs/dev_code_guide.md

 ## Meteor Specific Code Style

 > ```javascript
+> // Demo: 2.1, 2.2
-> Note: Methods are camelCased and namespaced to the module they belong to
+> // Methods are camelCased and namespaced to the module they belong to
+>
 > // in imports/api/todos/methods.js
 > updateText = new ValidatedMethod({
 >   name: 'todos.updateText',